Choose another writer in this calendar:

 illustrated L'Après-Midi d'un faune

 with woodcuts.
-In 1875 he had illustrated Mallarmé's edition of Edgar
+He had illustrated Mallarmé's prose translation of Edgar

 Claude Debussy had set Mallarmé's poem 'Apparation' to music in 1882, but their first meeting took place years later.
 L'Après-Midi d'un faune inspired Debussy's tone poem, first performed in 1894.
 It became his most popular orchestral work.